 With these costs in mind, you might think that companies will value cyber security and have a significant spending on this area.
 However, it is not always the case.
 ATKearney revealed that the global benchmark of cyber security spending in medium to large enterprises as a percentage of GDP in 2017 is 0.13%.
 APAC countries such as Singapore (0.22%) and Japan (0.21%) hover around this number, but not countries such as Malaysia (0.08%) and Indonesia (0.02%).
 With this in mind, in order for ASEAN countries to secure a sustained commitment to cyber security, 0.35–0.61% of their GDP should be spent on cyber security between the years of 2017-2025.

 The above mentioned costs and risks proved the importance for companies to achieve a well-fortified cybersecurity system.
 Let us go over some of these measures and the various costs they constitute.

-The average cost of this security assessment is between $4,000–$100,000 and the recommended testing regularity is once to twice a year.
-One of the reasons for this big range in pricing is due to the experience of the professional.
-One big advantage of having highly skilled professionals conduct a pen test is how they have experiences to build upon their investigation, something a specialized software falls short of.
+The average cost of a penetration testaverage cost of a penetration test is between $4,000–$100,000 and the recommended testing regularity is once to twice a year.
+One of the reasons for this big range in pricing is due to the experience of the professionals.
+One big advantage of having highly skilled professionals conduct a penetration testpenetration test is how they have experiences to build upon their investigation, something a specialized software often falls short.